threft/threft.github.io/design-and-project.md

 ### Generated code and support libraries
 <img src="/images/code_libraries.png" alt="Generated code, Threft support library and Language standard library." />
-The Threft.io project puts the generator to work!
-Serialisation code and protocols are generated.
-The libraries contain code to help generated code during runtime.
-The use of runtime reflection is kept to a minimum.
+Since everyone can create a generator, this project cannot controll the design of the generated code.
+Since the Go generator (threft-gen-go) is part of this project a set of design principles are defined:
+ - Minimal runtime reflection and type assertion in generated code.
+ - Threrefore: code for serialisation/de-serialisation is to be generated, not support library.
+ - Support library should only complement the standard libraries with small functionality such as networking helpers.

 <br/>